Frequently Asked Questions

 To get from the airport to Hotel Europa (please check your vouchers to ensure this is your start hotel):

-From airport terminals T1, T2, T3 or T4- take the pink metro line "8" to Nuevos Ministerios.
+- From airport terminals T1, T2, T3 or T4- take the pink metro line "8" to Nuevos Ministerios.
 This should take about 22 minutes.
 From T1, T2 & T3 this is 5 stops.
 From T4 this is 7 Stops.
+We recommend asking for help with the tickets to make sure you are purchasing a ticket that will take you all the way to your hotel.

 Should you need to contact G Adventures during a situation of dire need, it is best to first call their local G Adventures office.
 If for any reason you do not receive an immediate answer, please leave a detailed message and contact information, so they may return your call and assist you as soon as possible.